ss1611/CS220-AU-portfolio-1/README.md

 <br>

 ## Todo List
-Finish essay by doing references(APA) and My future digital identity section look at possible questions to write about
+- 2021-09-14 Finish essay by doing references(APA) and My future digital identity section, look at possible questions to write about

 <br>